Rem0o/FanControl.Releases/README.md

 If you experience this issue, you may:

 * (Can't officialy recommend) whitelist/exclude the detection in Windows Security/Defender.
-Do so at your own risks.
+Read the [official microsoft article](https://support.microsoft.com/en-us/windows/microsoft-defender-antivirus-alert-vulnerabledriver-winnt-winring0-eb057830-d77b-41a2-9a34-015a5d203c42) carefully.
 * Since V235, you can easily [use an alternative LHM branch](https://github.com/Rem0o/FanControl.Releases/issues/3410#issuecomment-3258597822) that doesn't use WinRing0.
 Consider this a Beta, as it hasn't been widely tested yet.

-To use the alternate branch (PawnIO):
+To use the alternate branch (PawnIO, thanks to [@namazso](https://github.com/namazso)) :
 1. Update to at least __V235__, and close FanControl completely (EXIT).
 2. (Optional but recommended) Backup your Configuration folder
 3. Download the [net4.8](https://github.com/user-attachments/files/22138855/net472.zip) or [net8.0](https://github.com/user-attachments/files/22138861/net8.0.zip) version of LibreHardwareMonitorLib.dll depending on your existing installation